-In this one-day course, you will take an in-depth look into Haskell's type system, including the various language extensions that the Glasgow Haskell Compiler (GHC) has to offer.
+In this one-day Haskell Type course, you will take a deep look into Haskell's type system, including the various language extensions that the Glasgow Haskell Compiler (GHC) has to offer.

 Interested in taking Guide to the Haskell Type System on 10th October?
 Make it a week of learning by joining us for Haskell eXchange 2018, and get a special discount on your conference ticket!